lesma/Solis-Modbus-Auto-Charging-using-Solax/README.md

 -----
 <img src="Images/Main Controls 4.png" width="500">

-* Boost Charge (Input Number) - No matter what auto charge or manual charge you have set, boost charge simply adds an amount on to it.
-So if auto charge calculates it wants to add 3kWh and you want 4, then add 1 kWh of charge from the Boost Charge control.
-Easy.

-* Base Load (Input Number) - The amount of base load / background load your house uses.
-Think when you're all asleep and everything is on standby.
-Might seem frivolous, but it's an important part of calculating charge as accurately as possible.

 * Charge Current (Input Number) - You can manually control this, but it is set automatically by Battery Config section below.
 It directly controls the rate at which your batteries will charge.